morikatron/toio-sdk-for-unity/docs_EN/tutorials_UI.md

 ## 11.2.
 Creating UI
 Next, let's create UI for manipulating Cube.

-1. Right-click on the hierarchy, click "Create Empty Object" from the menu, and name it "UI".
+1. Right-click on the hierarchy, click "Create Empty" from the menu, and name it "UI".

-2. The (Optional) EventSystem is already included in the Stage, so you don't need to create it yourself, but if you do, right-click on the hierarchy and select "UI -> EventSystem" to create it.
+2. (Optional) The EventSystem is already included in the Stage, so you don't need to create it yourself, but if you do, right-click on the hierarchy and select "UI -> Event System" to create it.

 3. Create a canvas for UI.
     1. Select "UI" object, and from the right-click menu, click "UI -> Canvas" and name it "Canvas".
     2. Change "Layer" in "Canvas" inspector from "Default" to "UI".
-    3. Set "UI Scale Mode" of "Canvas Scaler" component to "Scale to Screen Size", X to 720, Y to 1440, and "Match" to 1.
+    3. Set "UI Scale Mode" of "Canvas Scaler" component to "Scale with Screen Size", X to 720, Y to 1440, and "Match" to 1.

 > By setting "Match" to 1, the size of UI will change depending on the height of the screen to fit.